kwstannard/makery/README.md

 ### Custom Factories

 A way to make custom factories has been provided via the `#[]=` method.
 Anything can be stored, but you probably want to use a proc.
+The following example uses a proc with default arguments to create a JSON document.

 ```ruby
 Makery["user registration request body"] = ->(username: 'joe', password: '1234') {